Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

 Learn MoreFamily First Support Center Inc is a methadone clinic in Scotland County, NC.
 It is situated at 1112 Atkinson Street, 28352 zip.
 Family First Support Center Inc provides regular outpatient treatment and outpatient treatment.
-Other than methadone treatment, Family First Support Center Inc offers substance use education, HIV and AIDS education, support and counseling and employment counseling or training.
-Family First Support Center Inc provides medication-assisted services to women and men.
+Other than methadone treatment, Family First Support Center Inc offers substance use education, HIV and AIDS education, support and counseling and group counseling.
+Family First Support Center Inc provides medication assisted treatment to men and women.

 Learn MoreTreatment at a suboxone clinic in Scotland County is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.